 Throughout the course you will be required to log on to Canvas and complete a total of 10 quizzes.
 Each quiz will consist of 5 questions worth 2 points each for a total of 10 points.
 These quizzes will be available throughout the duration of this course.
-You will have two attempts to take the quiz.
+You will have two opportunities to take the quiz.
 Once you enter a quiz the timer will begin and you will have 15 minutes to complete and submit the quiz.
 When the timer expires, your quiz will be automatically submitted.
 Canvas will keep your highest score.
 Quizzes will have a "due date" as a guideline to help you progress through the course, however there is no penalty for submitting a quiz past the due date.
-It is your responsibility to log on to Canvas and complete the quizzes BEFORE the last instruction day of the semester.
-It is highly recommended that you take the quizzes throughout the semester by the "due date" as opposed to waiting until the very end.
-If you do not complete the quizzes by the last day of instruction, you will have lost the opportunity to take them.
-There are no exceptions to this.
+It is your responsibility to log on to Canvas and complete the quizzes BEFORE the end of the semester.
+Canvas quizzes will not be accepted after the last day of the semester.
 If you experience technical difficulties you must let the instructor know as soon as possible.